 A brute-force attack is a trial-and-error method used by fraudsters to obtain payment card information such as an account number, card expiration date, PIN, or 3-digit security code on the back of the card (CVV).

-Using this authorization information, the fraudster can then combine the valid card verification value, expiration date, and card numbers obtained via the brute force attack to perform fraudulent transactions.
 The fraudsters do not have the cardholder’s name, phone number, address, or PIN.
 They are simply trying to guess at card numbers and expiration dates to find a match.

 No, not unless fraud was posted to your account.
 If all the attempts of fraud were blocked, no action is needed.